 Simply put, the

-When that product will be relied upon consistently for a long period of time and won’t become obsolete in its usefulness.
+Basically, it’s a smart move to pay more for quality for a product that will be relied upon consistently over a long period of time and won’t become obsolete in its usefulness.

 Why Most Folks Buy the Turtons